-Note 14-Business Segments
+Note 15-Business Segments

-As of December 31, 2017, the Company's current operations were organized into three segments: Insurance, Agency, and Corporate.
+The Company's current operations were organized into three reportable segments: Insurance, Agency, and Corporate.

 The Insurance segment is composed of three broad lines consisting of Direct Life, Closed Block, and Assumed Life and Annuities.
-Direct Life and the Closed Block are distinct operations; the assumed business and the small amount of structured settlements are all blocks in runoff from a prior management arrangement.
+Direct Life and the Closed Block are distinct operations; the assumed business and the small amount of structured settlements are all blocks in run-off from a prior management arrangement.